Parth-G27/ToTTo_Yubi/README.md

 ﻿# ToTTo_Yubi

+- make your own testing & working branch
-push your co-lab notebooks to other branches and mantain a readme file in your branch
+- push your co-lab notebooks and datasets to that branches
+- mantain a readme file in your branch